still-standing/running-adventures/_posts/story/2019-01-03-title_explanation-post.markdown

 ### The title

 Point taken.
 I have to agree with **Aurélia**, **The Running Adventures of the Still Standing Muffin Man** is, at first sight, pretty cryptic.
-Cryptic enough to try to bring a little bit of clarity...
+Cryptic enough to try to bring a little bit of clarity in this crazy world...

 #### Bringing confusion